 There are many opportunities for youth to build community, connect with the church, serve others, and learn more about their identity in Christ.
 Our youth ministry provides a safe and welcoming environment for youth to have fun, make friends, and develop core values in Christ that will last a lifetime.
 Below is the summary of the ministry programs we provide.
 If you would like to learn more about a specific program, please contact Leigh Heydenburg, our Minister of Youth and Young Adults at or 317-253-3237 ext.
 225.

-Click here to view the current Youth Calendar for fall 2019
+Click here to view the current Youth Calendar for 2020

 MERIDIAN STREET CODE OF CONDUCT

 Click here to print the Code of Conduct for Meridian Street Youth Ministries

 Click here for the Permission Trip

 No family is perfect — not even the ones that seem “normal” on the outside.
 No one truly has a “normal” family, and that’s okay!
 Sometimes it’s the most not-normal families that God uses to make the most not-normal difference in the world.
 In this 4-week series, we’ll look at four imperfect and “atypical” families from Scripture.
 We’ll discover that not-so-typical families are often used by God because not-so-typical families pray for each other, have tough conversations, and forgive each other.